Mobile Devices

 The answer to this question will vary from individual to individual.
 A good marketing tool is the most versatile and accessible device you own.
 While there are many mobile devices to choose from, it’s important to consider your needs and goals before making a recent choice study that showed mobile search queries are expected to overtake desktop searches in 2016.
 As a result, companies are increasingly investing in content marketing strategies to connect with their target audience via mobile devices.

 Mobile devices are getting more powerful, and with that comes more power for content marketers.
 Today, it’s not just about a phone or tablet anymore.
-Smartphones, laptops, and desktops play an important role in a content marketer’s work.
+Smartphones, laptops, and desktops are important in a content marketer’s work.

 Regarding mobile devices for content marketing, it’s easy to get confused by all the different choices.
-From iPhones, iPads, and Android tablets, to smartphones, hybrids, and even web browsers, you’ve got plenty of options when it comes to content creation.
+From iPhones, iPads, and Android tablets to smartphones, hybrids, and even web browsers, you’ve got plenty of options for content creation.
 But what are the benefits and drawbacks of each option?
 What should you look for in a mobile device that will help you get the best results from your content marketing efforts?

 What are its limitations?

-Mobile devices are getting more powerful, and with that comes more power to content marketers.
+Mobile devices are becoming more powerful, and with that comes more power for content marketers.
 Today, it’s not just about a phone or tablet anymore.
-Smartphones, laptops, and desktops play an important role in a content marketer’s work.
+Smartphones, laptops, and desktops are important in a content marketer’s work.

 The good news is that mobile devices have the potential to be your most powerful marketing tool.
 They can help you find and capture your target audience, but some limitations should be considered.